MythicByte/Otrv1-Demo/README.md

 ## Test
 Run the test to check if the Sqlite is working correctly.
+# Warning
+Do not use in a open network, this application has no DDOS protection.
+It should only be run in a localnetowork or on localhost.
 # Use
 In the /key directory are two X509 files.
 And then two Pkcs12 files with the .p12 extension.
 Password for both Pkcs12 is **password123**.
 Should you close a window, it should reconnect when opening the same window again with the same configs.